 We know from records that R. & W. King definitely had a representative in Cameroon in 1883, one Captain Buchanan (more about him later).
 We don’t know much more about them until 1907 when Lewis arrived in Africa.
 Was Buchanan the direct predecessor of Lewis?

-It appears R. & W. King went bankrupt in 1910, but continued to trade until at least 1918 before closing in their current form.
+It appears that R. & W. King went bankrupt in 1910, but continued to trade until at least 1918 before finally closing in their current form.

 Interestingly, the name R. & W. King continues to prosper today – it still exists in the form of a shop in Duoala, Cameroon.